biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 Singularity exec
 ---------------------

 That is the most common way to execute Singularity (equivalent to ```docker exec```).
-That would be the normal approach in HPC environments.
+That would be the normal approach in a HPC environment.

 .. code-block:: console